JohanWWW/PointLess/readme.md

 ```

 ### Operator Function Overriding
 Not only can you perform arithmetic operations between two numbers or strings.
 You can even perform operations between two objects or rather an object with a value of any type you wish, and you decide what should be returned from that operation.
 This is possible because operators in ZP are overridable functions that take two arguments and return a value.
 These operator functions are automatically called by the interpreter during runtime whenever corresponding operator is used.
-An example is ZP framework's complexMath library which makes use of operator overriding:
+An example is ZP framework's complexMath library which makes use of operator overriding.
+The value returned by `complex` is an object:

 ```
 use std;